chnyda/taikungoclient/client/docs/DeleteBackupStorageLocationCommand.md

 HasStorageLocation returns a boolean if a field has been set.

-### SetStorageLocationNil

-`func (o *DeleteBackupStorageLocationCommand) SetStorageLocationNil(b bool)`

- SetStorageLocationNil sets the value for StorageLocation to be an explicit nil

-### UnsetStorageLocation
-`func (o *DeleteBackupStorageLocationCommand) UnsetStorageLocation()`

-UnsetStorageLocation ensures that no value is present for StorageLocation, not even an explicit nil

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)